Chemical formula: C₁₀H₁₂ClNO₂ Molecular mass: 213.661 g/mol PubChem compound: 2284

 Baclofen is metabolised to only a minor extent.
 Deamination yields the main metabolite, β-(p-chlorophenyl)-4-hydroxybutyric acid, which is pharmacologically inactive.

-No pharmacokinetic data is available in elderly patients after administration of Baclofen Intrathecal.
+Intrathecal administration: No pharmacokinetic data is available in elderly patients after administration of Lioresal Intrathecal.
 When a single dose of the oral formulation is administered, data suggest that elderly patients have a slower elimination but a similar systemic exposure to baclofen compared to young adults.
 However, the extrapolation of these results to multi-dose treatment suggests no significant pharmacokinetics difference between young adults and elderly patients.

-No pharmacokinetic data is available in patients with hepatic impairment after administration of Baclofen Intrathecal.
-However, as liver does not play a significant role in the disposition of baclofen it is unlikely that its pharmacokinetics would be altered to a clinically significant level in patients with hepatic impairment.
+No pharmacokinetic data are available in patients with hepatic impairment after administration of baclofen.
+However, as the liver does not play a significant role in the disposition of baclofen, it is unlikely that baclofen pharmacokinetics would be altered to a clinically significant level in patients with hepatic impairment.

 Subacute and subchronic studies with continuous intrathecal baclofen infusion in two species (rat, dog) revealed no signs of local irritation or inflammation on histological examination.
 Preclinical studies in animal models have demonstrated that the formation of inflammatory mass is directly related to high dose and/or high concentration of intrathecal opioids and no inflammatory mass is formed with intrathecal baclofen as a sole agent.